virtual-labs/exp-waves-1d-string-iitd/experiment/theory.md

 <img src="images/t7.png"><br>

-Figure 3.
-Schematic representation of a hanging string.
 Now, consider the transverse dynamics of the string element shown in Figure 1.
 The equation of motion of the small element in the transverse direction can be written from Newton’s second law of motion as

 <img src="images/t8.png"><br>